opsani/servo-k8s/README.md

 variable that defines the encoder (such as `JAVA_OPTS` in the example config below).
-The configuration for the encoded env has no `type`; it instead specifies an `encoder` dictionary whose key values are `name`, the file name of the encoder to be invoked (sans the `.py` extension), and `settings`, a dictionary whose values are dependent on the encoder being used (see encoder documentation for encoder settings config format).
+The configuration for the encoded env has no `type`; it instead specifies an `encoder` dictionary whose key values are `name`, the file name of the encoder to be invoked (sans the `.py` extension), and `settings`, a dictionary whose values are dependent on the encoder being used.
+However, most encoders implement sane defaults for their settings' `min`, `max`, and `step` making their configuration optional in most cases  (see encoder documentation for encoder settings config format).
 For example, a common use case of the servo-k8s connector is to [encode Java settings](https://github.com/opsani/encoder-jvm) into a `JAVA_OPTS` environment variable.
 Here is an example of such a config:

 ```yaml
 k8s: